A Woman and Her Dog: Abby was very attached to her dog Broadway Baby, so when she died, it was nothing less than a tragedy for her.

 Arguably the outfits the girls wear to practice in as well - most of the time, they wear crop-tops and booty shorts.
 In the spin-off series, the girl who wears the shortest top is the oldest girl, Jessie, even though she's technically the only one of the group (except maybe Sammi) who actually needs to wear a shirt...

 And what about the infamous "topless showgirls" dance?
 The clothing was picked out to give the effect that they were naked.
-Unsurprisingly, the episode is unavailable online and perhaps even on DVD.
+Unsurprisingly, the episode is unavailable online.

 Almighty Mom: The trope to look under if you want to find the core of this show's insanity.

-Always Second Best: Again, according to her mom, Chloe.
-Justified.
-Maddie is constantly on the top of the pyramid and gets all of the solos.
-Its gotten to the point where Christi has accused Abby of giving Maddie unfair advantages to keep her on top.
+Always Second Best: Chloe.
+Justified, since Maddie is constantly on the top of the pyramid and gets all of the solos.
+It's gotten to the point where Christi has accused Abby of giving Maddie unfair advantages to keep her on top.

 Ambiguously Brown: Kalani and Kira definitely aren't white, but they're not exactly black ether...